Amira31/Rice-Mutational-Study/01_Manual.md

 SAM is a huge sequence file (~40 GB).
 Using this file directly for the downstream process can be inefficient.
 Thus, converting SAM to unsorted BAM is highly recommended to reduce inefficiency.

 Please take note that at this step, BAM has not been sorted yet from query-based to coordinate-based.
-This is because `samtools fixmate` requires a query-based BAM input for it to fill ms (mate score) tags, so that the SAM can be viable for the usage of `samtools markdup`.
+This is because during the duplicate marking step, `samtools fixmate` requires a query-based BAM input for it to fill MS (mate score) tags.

 ```bash